rzhilkibaev/cfgen/README.md

 `$ cfgen --help`

 # Features
-## cache
-List variable names (one per line) you want to cache in `cfgen.caching`.
-They will be cached between executions in `.cfgen.cache`.
-Useful for variables that require user input but don't need to be evaluated for each execution.

 ## metaconfig file hierarchy
 `cfgen` looks for metaconfig files starting from the root directory down to the current one.
 It merges content with last variable defenition winning.
 For instance if you run `cfgen build.cfg` from `/home/me/git/myproject` it will look for `cfgen.metaconfig` in `/home`, `/home/me`, `/home/me/git`, `/home/me/git/myproject` in that order.
 It will loadd and merge them all.
 While merging, the variables loaded later override the same variables loaded earlier.
 This allows you to set a global variable with some default value and override it in a subdirectory.

 ## template file hierarchy
-Similarly a template file is looked for howerver only the last one is used.
+Similarly a template file is looked for however only the last one is used.

 ## jinja2 templates
-Template files are jinja2 templates
+Template files are [Jinja2](http://jinja.pocoo.org/) templates.

 ## context aware evaluation
-The variables defined in metaconfig files can be used as environment variables in followng defenitions.
+The variables defined in metaconfig files can be used as environment variables in the followng defenitions:
 ```
 current_branch = git rev-parse --abbrev-ref HEAD
 binary_name = echo "myapp_${current_branch}.jar"